 Instructions

-- Cut butter into 1" pieces, add to a stand mixer, along with the sugar.
-Mix until thoroughly blended.
-Scrape down the sides of the bowl with a spatula.
+- Slice butter into 1″ pieces, add to a stand mixer, along with sugar.
+Mix with a paddle attachment until thoroughly blended.
+Scrape down the sides of the bowl with a spatula as needed.

-- Add the flour, cardamom, and salt into the sugar and butter mixture.
-Mix until everything is incorporated.
+- Add flour, cardamom, and salt to the bowl.
+Mix until the ingredients are incorporated.

-- Place cookie dough on a piece of Saran wrap.
-Cover the dough with the plastic wrap and roll into a log.
-Chill the dough in the refrigerator for 30 minutes.
+- Spoon cookie batter into a large ziplock bag or Saran wrap and roll into a log.
+Chill the dough in the fridge for a minimum of 30 minutes.

-- Using a pastry scraper, slice the chilled roll in half, then in quarters.
-Slice each quarter into five equal discs.
-Place discs on a parchment-lined cookie sheet.
+- Using a pastry scraper, slice the chilled dough in half, then in quarters.
+Slice each quarter into five to 6 equal discs.
+Place discs on a parchment-lined baking sheet.

 Notes

 - In my cookbook, Mom's Authentic Assyrian Recipes, I recommend rolling the dough into a rope, and bringing the ends together, then adding an almond in the center.
-You can still choose to make them that way if you wish.
-However, since I published my book in 2008, I've come up with a better way.
+Either way will work!

 Leslie Ratliff says